Skip to main content

 Does aphantasia only affect vision?

 Not necessarily.
-About 26% of those affected have multisensory aphantasia – they also cannot mentally imagine sounds, smells, or other sensory impressions.
-For others, only visual imagery is affected.
+About 26% of people with visual aphantasia report a complete loss in other sensory modalities as well (Dawes et al. 2020) – they then also cannot mentally imagine sounds, smells, or other sensory impressions.
+In the remaining ~74%, an often reduced residual imagery is retained there.

 Can aphantasia be cured?